pce/cpp-designpatterns/README.md

 The state patterns allow an object to behave differently.
 It defines the state as an interface that all states implement.

-Instead of `STATE_ONLINE` and `STATE_OFFLINE`, each State can encalsulated in a class that implements the state interface.
+Instead of `STATE_ONLINE` and `STATE_OFFLINE`, each State can encapsulated in a class that implements the state interface.
 Each State can be mapped into a class, i.e. `OnLineState` and `OffLineState`.

 Each state needs a reference to the context class, e.g. `NetworkSwitch`.